ewilded/psychoPATH/README.md

 Original work by: Julian H. https://github.com/ewilded/psychoPATH

-# psychoPATH - a blind webroot file upload detection tool
+# psychoPATH - a blind webroot file upload & LFI detection tool
 ![Logo](logo_by_Sponge_Nutter.png?raw=true "Logo by Sponge Nutter")
 ## What is psychoPATH?
-This tool is a customizable payload generator designed for blindly detecting web file upload implementations allowing to write files into the webroot (aka document root).
+This tool is a customizable payload generator, initially designed to automate blind detection of web file upload implementations allowing to write files into the webroot (aka document root).
 The "blind" aspect is the key here and is inherent to dynamic testing usually conducted with no access to the source code or the filesystem.

+Shortly after implementation it turned out the tool can also be very handy in hunting Local File Inclusion aka arbitrary file reading issues involving path traversal.

-This tool helps to discover several vulnerable and not easily-detectable scenarios:
+This tool helps to discover several kinds of vulnerabilities not detected by most scanners/payload sets:
-- the upload function is vulnerable to path traversal and the upload directory is inside of the document root
+- file upload vulnerable to path traversal with the upload directory located inside the document root
-- the upload function is vulnerable to path traversal and the upload directory is outside the document root
+- file upload vulnerable to path traversal with the upload directory outside the document root
-- the upload function is not vulnerable to path traversal, but the upload directory is inside of the document root, with no direct links to the uploaded file exposed by the application
+- file upload not vulnerable to path traversal, but having the upload directory is inside of the document root, with no direct links to the uploaded file exposed by the application

-The purpose of creating this tool was to automate the detection of these non-trivial web root file uploads.
+- local file inclusion/arbitrary file read vulnerable to path traversal with non-recurrent filters involved

+## Inisght into the file upload scenarios
 At this point, controlling the uploaded file contents/extension is not the focus.
 One thing at a time, first we just want to detect if we can upload a *legitimate* file anywhere in the webroot.

-## Inisght into scenarios
-### path traversal + upload dir outside the webroot
+### 1) Path traversal + upload dir outside the webroot

 Let's consider the following vulnerable Java servlet: